Scholarships Available to Public Health Students

 NSEP/David L. Boren Fellowship

-Traineeships through federally-funded programs enable the SPH to help train professionals in designated fields.
+The School of Public Health offers federally funded programs which assist professionals in designated fields receive training.
 Funds are distributed by divisions/majors to their incoming students.
 Examples include:

-- NIOSH: The National Institute for Occupational Safety and Health provides stipend support and tuition reimbursement for students enrolled in full-time study.
+NIOSH: The National Institute for Occupational Safety and Health provides stipend support and tuition reimbursement for students enrolled in full-time graduate programs.

 Study Abroad Support

-We encourage students to pair study abroad experiences with their education, especially through the Field Experience.
-See below for opportunities to receive financial support in your study abroad adventures.
+The University strongly encourages students to pair their education with study abroad experiences, especially through Field Experiences.
+See below for opportunities to receive financial support for studying abroad.